Double-Unders Calories Burned: MET, 30 Min & WOD Time

 Calories = MET x 3.5 x Weight (kg) / 200 x Minutes

 Keep in mind that actual calorie expenditure can vary by 15-20% based on factors like fitness level, exercise intensity, environmental conditions, and individual metabolic differences.
-The selected MET value of 12 for jump rope (double unders) represents an average across typical conditions and effort levels.
+The selected MET value of 8.8 for double-under practice with misses represents an average across typical conditions and effort levels.
 Your actual burn may be higher or lower depending on how vigorously you perform the activity.

 Jump Rope (Double Unders) vs. Other Activities